 Whether you are traveling alone or in a group, a wellness retreat could be a great idea to enjoy Sayulita.

-You can stay on the main beach and watch the sun disappearing behind Punta Sayulita on your left, or you can walk for a 1 km hike to Playa Carricitos and see the sun slowly being swallowed by the ocean right in front of you.
+The Sayulita Sunset is definitely worth watching.
+You can stay on the main beach and say goodbye to another glorious day in paradise or you can walk for a 1 km hike to Playa Carricitos and see the sun slowly being swallowed by the ocean right in front of you.
+Or you cak take an hiking tour and watch the sunset from above.
 Every day in Sayulita feels like a miracle.

 The Islas Marietas is a worldly famous spot for a vulcanic conformation that leaves a hidden beach underneath a crater.
 They are only accessible through a watery tunnel.